JannickNijholt/Loxone-Config-Launcher/README.md

 ## 🙏 Acknowledgments

 - **Loxone** for creating the Config software
+- **Anthropic** for developing the Claude 4 Sonnet model that has been used to create this PowerShell script
 - **PowerShell Community** for excellent documentation and examples

 **Made with ❤️ for the Loxone community**